Jannis12324/pdsnd_github/README.md

 washington.csv

 ### Credits
-The work was inspired by the udacity course "Programming for data science"
+The work was inspired by the udacity course "Programming for data science."